Eisner Award for Best Painter/Digital Artist

 The Eisner Award for Best Painter/Digital Artist is an award for creative achievement in American comic books.
 It is awarded to a comic book artist for interior art.

-Name change

 The award was named "Best Painter" from 1993 to 1999, "Best Painter/Multimedia Artist" from 2000 to 2019, and "Best Painter/Digital Artist" from 2020 to present.
 The term "(interior art)" has been inconsistently added to the end of the award's name.